-If the post office has the characteristics listed under the criteria. integrity, and special considerations for properties not generally considered eligible, it is eligible for the National Register.
-It is not necessary for a post office to have every characteristic on the list, but it must possess one or more characteristics from both criteria and integrity, plus the additional justification if it is required.
-The number and combination of characteristics necessary to assure eligibility will depend upon the strength of associations or architectural merit, the degree of significance of various themes, and possibly on the number of other resources in the same context with similar associations or physical characteristics.
-A post office that is an excellent example of its style in the State and retains its principal qualities of design and workmanship should be eligible for the National Register regardless of the existence of other buildings in its style.
-Similarly, a stylistically undistinguished post office that had a postmaster who, through his appointment as postmaster, played a significant role in local politics, or who introduced postal services having a dramatic effect on local business, and that possesses integrity of location, materials, feeling, and association, should be eligible.
+undistinguished post office had a postmaster who, through his appointment as postmaster, played a significant role in local politics, or who introduced postal services having a dramatic effect on local business, and if that post office possesses integrity of location, material, feeling, and association, it should be eligible.
 A post office that was the most important center of county government administration and service during a specific period, and that retains integrity of location, materials, and feeling, should also qualify.
 In each of these cases, reasons that the architectural features are excellent, the postmaster's role was significant, or the post office was the most important government center must be specified, not merely assumed from a general statement.